NSW Decarbonisation Innovation Study

 The scoping paper captures some insights from initial consultations with stakeholders from industry, government and the community.
-In developing the final report, further engagement with stakeholders will occur, particularly those who have a role in addressing challenges associated with decarbonisation and climate adaptation.
+In developing the final report, further engagement with stakeholders occurred, particularly those who have a role in addressing challenges associated with decarbonisation and climate adaptation.

 NSW Decarbonisation Innovation Hub

-The Office of the NSW Chief Scientist & Engineer is establishing a Decarbonisation Innovation Hub under the Net Zero Industry and Innovation Program.
-The Decarbonisation Innovation Hub will support researchers, industry and government stakeholders in critical sectors to collaborate, and increase the uptake of new technologies in decarbonising NSW.
+The Office of the NSW Chief Scientist & Engineer has established a Decarbonisation Innovation Hub under the Net Zero Industry and Innovation Program.
+The Decarbonisation Innovation Hub supports researchers, industry and government stakeholders in critical sectors to collaborate, and increase the uptake of new technologies to decarbonise NSW.